-There is less directional constraint with a Swedish wheel and a spherical wheel.
-The Swedish wheel can move along different directions with less friction though the wheel is rotated along the one primary axis.
+There is a less directional constraint with a Swedish wheel and a spherical wheel.
+The Swedish wheel can move along different directions with less friction as the wheel is rotated along the one primary axis.

 Some of the major applications of mobile robots are:

 - Wheeled robots with tricycle-drive configurations are suitable for AGV applications.

 - The automotive and military industry commonly use the wheeled mobile robots with Ackerman steering (car drive) configuration.

 - Robots with tracked vehicle configuration are used for explosive ordnance disposal.